In this article:

 Ringworm is highly contagious.
 The dermatophytes that cause ringworm can be transmitted by infected animals (zoophilic) to humans or by contact with an infected human (anthropophilic).

-You can also transfer the infection from one part of your body to another, known as autoinoculation.
+The infection can also transfer from one part of the body to another, known as autoinoculation.

 Tinea corporis (ringworm of the body) can be treated with antifungals.
 Antifungals are classified into two categories:

-Fungistatic medications will halt the growth of the fungus but not directly kill it, whereas fungicidal treatments will destroy the dermatophytes directly.
+Fungistatic medications halt the growth of the fungus but do not directly kill it, whereas fungicidal treatments destroy the dermatophytes directly.

 Treatment options come in topical cream formulations or oral pills.
 (2)

 My main tips are as follows:

 Be mindful of your surroundings and avoid walking barefoot in public areas including gyms, locker rooms, public showers, and hotel rooms.
 Pack your own flip-flops/slippers when you travel.